When Emergency Strikes, EMTs Respond

 The role of an EMT is demanding, complicated, and stressful.
 The work environment can be daunting, even dangerous.
 The decisions EMTs make can be life-and-death.
 Therefore, speed and accuracy are essential, and every call can present unique challenges.
 That’s why EMTs must receive thorough training in the current tools and techniques, and best practices of EMT care.

-(For a list of the most common EMS Emergencies for EMTs and paramedics, click here.)
+(Click here to review our list of the most common EMS Emergencies for EMTs and paramedics)

 Prepare to Treat Patients and Save Lives as an EMT